Haunted Brooklyn Guide: Creepiest Spots to Run By

 455A Sackett Street in Gowanus is said to have ongoing paranormal activity.

 A tour of haunted Brooklyn would not be complete without a visit to a haunted brownstone.
-The ghosts of 455A Sacket Street in Carroll Gardens offer plenty of paranormal happenings.
+The ghosts of 455A Sackett Street in Carroll Gardens offer plenty of paranormal happenings.
 This apartment is notorious for having a high turnover due to all the ghastly activities, including children’s voices and screams, a child’s body found in the walls of the basement, fires, and other unexplained tragedies happening to its tenants.

-One woman who lived at 455A Sckaet Street in 1998 as a 14-year-old describes her firsthand experiences living in the haunted Brooklyn house, including family tragedies, unexplained fires, bad energy, and the body of a child discovered in the wall.
+One woman who lived at 455A Sackett Street in 1998 as a 14-year-old describes her firsthand experiences living in the haunted Brooklyn house, including family tragedies, unexplained fires, bad energy, and the body of a child discovered in the wall.

-In her account, the tenant says, “An elderly woman who'd lived right next store for most of our life informed us that no one had occupied our apartment for more than a year at a time since as long as she could remember... she also related that terrible tragedies befell all of said people, within only a few weeks of moving in, continuing through the day they moved out.”
+In her account, the tenant says, “An elderly woman who'd lived right next door for most of our life informed us that no one had occupied our apartment for more than a year at a time since as long as she could remember... she also related that terrible tragedies befell all of said people, within only a few weeks of moving in, continuing through the day they moved out.”

 She said her friend came over and saw a little boy in burnt rags staring at her in the mirror and crying.
 Later, she found out, through the neighbor, that in the '30s or '40s, a fire had killed a little boy within a month of the family moving in.
 In the '60s, a couple in the apartment was executed by the mob because of an insidious affair.